A Fun 7 Day Tokyo Itinerary: Ultimate 1 Week in Tokyo Guide

 Considered the mecca of luxury shopping in Tokyo, we spent most of our time wandering around the posh streets and admiring the lavish store displays.
 Make sure to walk past the Bulgari flagship store to see the glittering serpent wrapped around the building.

-Other fun things to do in Ginza include visiting the Art Aquarium Museum (a museum of goldfish!), visit UNIQLO’s biggest flagship shop or watch a kabuki play and the Kabukiza Theatre.
+Other fun things to do in Ginza include visiting the Art Aquarium Museum (a museum of goldfish!), visit UNIQLO’s biggest flagship shop or watch a kabuki play and the Kabukiza Theatre

 After window browsing or shopping up a storm, you can try Michelin Bib Gourmand rated tempura at Tempura Abe Honten – but be prepared to queue!
 Another recommended spot is Ginza Hanadaikon, which serves delicious wagyu beef.